otsutuki-indra/GROQ-AI/README.md

 </div>

 ## 🌌 THE PHILOSOPHY
-**HELLX CODER** is not just a chatbot; it's a **High-Fidelity AI Workspace**.
+**HELLxCODER** is not just a chatbot; it's a **High-Fidelity AI Workspace**.
 Designed with a mix of brutalist efficiency and deep-space aesthetics, it provides a seamless bridge between thought and code.

 ---